SagarSuryawan/react.js/react_learning_part_3/pokedex/README.md

 1️⃣ Use the spread operator (...state) when updating only part of an object.
 2️⃣ If replacing the entire state (like a simple number or string), don’t use the spread operator.
 3️⃣ Without spreading, you might accidentally delete parts of the state!

+The reason we don't use the spread operator (...state) when accessing pokemonListState.pokedexUrl in:

+const response = await axios.get(pokemonListState.pokedexUrl);
+is because we are only reading the value, not updating the state.

+🚀 When Do We Use the Spread Operator?
+The spread operator (...state) is used only when updating state to keep other values unchanged.

+✅ Example: Using Spread to Update State

+setpokemonListState((state) => ({ ...state, isLoading: true }));
+✔ Keeps PokemonList, pokedexUrl, nextUrl, prevUrl.
+✔ Only updates isLoading.

+🔍 Why Don’t We Use Spread When Reading pokemonListState.pokedexUrl?
+When we write:

+const response = await axios.get(pokemonListState.pokedexUrl);
+we are only reading pokedexUrl from pokemonListState.

+❌ Incorrect way (Trying to Spread While Reading)

+const response = await axios.get({...pokemonListState}.pokedexUrl);
+🚨 Problem: {...pokemonListState} creates a new object, but we are still only accessing pokedexUrl.
+Spreading here does nothing useful and is unnecessary.

+💡 Summary
+1️⃣ Spread operator (...state) is needed only when updating state to preserve other properties.
+2️⃣ When reading state values (pokemonListState.pokedexUrl), no need for spreading—just use it directly.
+3️⃣ Spreading while reading is pointless because it doesn't change anything.